-The Aerospace Engineering (Aero) graduate programs are part of the Rackham Graduate School.
-Our admissions process is handled through Rackham, with decisions made by faculty in the Aerospace Engineering department.
+The Aerospace Engineering (AERO) graduate programs are part of the Rackham Graduate School.
+The application process is handled by Rackham, with decisions made by faculty in the Aerospace Engineering Department.

 Applicants are strongly encouraged to submit their application early and not wait until the deadline date.
 Once the application is submitted, it cannot be modified.
 Applications that remain incomplete beyond the deadline will be at a competitive disadvantage during the evaluation process.

 PhD deadline: December 15